WanjohiWanjohi/WanjohiWanjohi/README.md

 ## Hello, my name is Wamuyu Wanjohi ⚡

-Data Analyst turned Software Enginner
+A Data analyst turned software enginner

 ## About me